tanin47/lilit-sql/README.md

 - [x] Refactor Expr.
 Everything is an expression basically.
 - [x] Support unnest
 - [x] Support order by and limit
-- [ ] Get rid(...) of lit as much as possible
-  - lit(23) <= something should have been 23 <= something.
-  - This requires recognizing the operator after a number / string.
 - [ ] Integrate with Sorbet

 Later: